aptos-foundation/AIPs/aips/aip-20.md

 - `multi_scalar_mul()` for efficient group multi-scalar multiplication.
 - `hash_to()` for hash-to-group.

-A field may also implement the following operations.
+As another example, a field may also implement the following operations.
 - `order()` for getting the field order.
 - `zero()` for the field additive identity.
 - `one()` for the field multiplicative identity.